curl/everything-curl/cmdline/variables.md

 A variable in this context is given a specific name and it holds contents.
 Any number of variables can be set.
-If you set the same variable name again, it will be overwritten with new content.
+If you set the same variable name again, it gets overwritten with new content.
 Variable names are case sensitive, can be up to 128 characters long and may consist of the characters a-z, A-Z, 0-9 and underscore.

 Some examples below contain multiple lines for readability.
 The forward slash (`\`) is used to instruct the terminal to ignore the newline.